UW-Madison-CCCR/CHTC-Template/README.md

 This section will walk you through all steps necessary for building these three files.
 All materials can be found in the **scripts** folder.

+### The Big Picture

+First, it's important to lay out the specifics of what we need the three layers of scripts (.py, .sh, and .sub) to do.

+CHTC helps create more efficient computing workflows by breaking up your data into small chunks and running your code on them in parallel.
+So, to create the code for this type of workflow, you need it to be versatile.

+Our goals for this section are to create three layers of scripts that all take a general **file** argument for a small chunk of the data.
+When given this argument, the program uses it to send that file to CHTC and convert it.
+The .sub file will pass the list of file arguments for each chunk of the data.

 ### Creating the Python Script

 In this example script, say we want to convert the temperature data to Fahrenheit and calculate the wind chill for the weather data in **weather.csv**.
 We would want to use the wind chill formula from [weather.gov](https://www.weather.gov/safety/cold-wind-chill-chart):